syakirzulkefli/Java-Notes/PART 1/1 - Getting Started/4_How_Java_Code_Gets_Executed.md

 46. So back to this terminal window, let me expand this.

-47. Currently we are inside of this folder code with mush and in this folder we have this class file.
+47. Currently we are inside of this folder codewithmosh and in this folder we have this class file.

-48. Now let's go one level up, so cd dot dot and one more time.
+48. Now let's go one level up, so cd.. and one more time.

 49. So now we are inside the source folder.